RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf29dgs/

-Compuslive hate and compuslive dehumanization.
+Compulsive hate and compulsive dehumanization.
 Exactly as conditioned.
 Exactly what Russia wants.
 People so drawn to hate magnet, so draw to dehumanization values.

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf2frzz/

 Yes.
 10 years of react-commenting at Donald Trump.
-Total media addict nation, who can't get enugh of hate Trump / mock Trump media.
-Completley overrun by the Russian information warfare to induce self-harm hate.
+Total media addict nation, who can't get enough of hate Trump / mock Trump media.
+Completely overrun by the Russian information warfare to induce self-harm hate.

 https://old.reddit.com/r/politics/comments/1nl3du9/jon_stewart_goes_full_state_tv_to_nail_trump_on/nf2peux/

 They have a constant humor amusement attitude.
-People clealry can not study the media ecology of Fox News, it is constantly mocking and insulting humanism.
+People clearly can not study the media ecology of Fox News, it is constantly mocking and insulting humanism.
 The sense of humor is entertainment and fiction.
 Mocking out-groups and creating a total mockery so there is polarity around bullshit.
 People on Reddit truly need to study the 1985 book "Amusing Ourselves To Death" by Neil Postman. https://www.northjersey.com/story/opinion/columnists/2024/03/27/us-politics-2024-predicted-media-expert-neil-postman/73022583007/

 https://old.reddit.com/r/politics/comments/1nl3du9/jon_stewart_goes_full_state_tv_to_nail_trump_on/nf2upnv/

-Comedian and entertainer Stephen Colbert has convinced Reddit meme consumers that more absurd surreal is the ideal way to solve the Russian Surkovian informaiton warfare.
-To keep dumping petrol / gasoline on the fires that the Russian use of Cambridge Analytia ceated.
-That the deepst faith is always add more fiction bullshit to a crisis of avoiding nonfiction.
+Comedian and entertainer Stephen Colbert has convinced Reddit meme consumers that more absurd surreal is the ideal way to solve the Russian Surkovian information warfare.
+To keep dumping petrol / gasoline on the fires that the Russian use of Cambridge Analytica cerated.
+That the deepest faith is always add more fiction bullshit to a crisis of avoiding nonfiction.
 Nobody can even name the IRA oo Reddit, nobody can name Neil Postman or Rick Roderick, just constant falling into the anti-reality warfare that Putin started in March 2013.

 https://old.reddit.com/r/politics/comments/1nl3du9/jon_stewart_goes_full_state_tv_to_nail_trump_on/nf2pvzd/

-He makes profit selling cult coonent to the cults who mock other cults.
-Fiction / humor / sureal comedy content.
+He makes profit selling cult content to the cults who mock other cults.
+Fiction / humor / surreal comedy content.
 Fiction outsells nonfiction.

 https://old.reddit.com/r/politics/comments/1nl3du9/jon_stewart_goes_full_state_tv_to_nail_trump_on/nf2mpmo/

-Only the out-group, Russia minf-cuked EVERYONE, all inclusive, Democrats too since Macrch 2013.
+Only the out-group, Russia mind-fucked EVERYONE, all inclusive, Democrats too since March 2013.
 Simulacra vs. simulacras.
 Denial abounds.
 Multiple NATO nations reporting, not just USA Dems vs. USA GOP.

 https://old.reddit.com/r/politics/comments/1nl3du9/jon_stewart_goes_full_state_tv_to_nail_trump_on/nf2vuem/

 Brainwashing via media systems.
 Why isn't Jen Senko's 2015 film a household name, why aren't the free time spare time people on Reddit promoting Jen Senko as a common cause to counter brainwashing?
 Where are the cult deprogramming nonfiction book teachings by Reddit users who react-comment to Trump every minute of every day for 10 years?
-Beause they are all in media cults of Hate Trump / Trump Mock values.
+Because they are all in media cults of Hate Trump / Trump Mock values.
 Russia's win isn't just Republicans, it is everyone to abandon goodness in favor of hate and mockery, a nation of ***total mockery***, all inclusive mocking as faith.
-Avoidant of nonfictin on how Russia information warfware works and names of the methods.
+Avoidant of nonfiction on how Russia information warfare works and names of the methods.

 https://old.reddit.com/r/politics/comments/1nl3du9/jon_stewart_goes_full_state_tv_to_nail_trump_on/nf31v7v/

 https://old.reddit.com/r/politics/comments/1nl3du9/jon_stewart_goes_full_state_tv_to_nail_trump_on/nf353xv/

 Thinks this is domestic tabloids only.
-Ignorant of Russian infrmation warfare / Putin media invasion.
+Ignorant of Russian information warfare / Putin media invasion.

 https://old.reddit.com/r/movies/comments/1nl3xsk/v_for_vendetta_continues_to_be_a_history_lesson/nf2s0st/